It's Your Choice 2018

 The health insurance premiums for employees are automatically deducted from your paycheck on a pre-tax basis.
 This is often referred to as Automatic Premium Conversion.
 This means that you save on federal and state income tax, and FICA taxes (Social Security and Medicare taxes).
 This is a permanent tax exclusion, no taxes will be owed at a later date.

 Important Note: When premiums are deducted on a pre-tax basis, Internal Revenue Code regulations governing premium conversion restrict changes that can be made to your health insurance benefits during the plan year.
 You may not make changes or cancel your participation in the health plan during the plan year unless your decision to do so is a result of a qualifying change in status event and is allowed by the health plan rules.
-For more information, see the Life Change Event Guide and What are my coverage options if my spouse/domestic partner is also a state of Wisconsin or participating Wisconsin Public Employer (WPE) employee or state annuitant?
+For more information, see the Life Change Event Guide and What are my coverage options if my spouse is also a state of Wisconsin or participating Wisconsin Public Employer (WPE) employee or state retiree?

 If you wish to pay your premiums on a post-tax basis, you may fill out an Automatic Premium Conversion Waiver/Revocation of Waiver (ET-2340) form and return it to your payroll/benefits office before the end of the year.
 Post-tax premium deductions will begin with the January deduction.
 Once you have filed a waiver, it will remain in effect for future plan years unless you file another Automatic Premium Conversion Waiver/Revocation of Waiver (ET-2340) form to revoke the waiver.

-Annuitants: Since your premiums are not taken from a paycheck, they are considered post-tax.
+Retirees: Since your premiums are not taken from a paycheck, they are considered post-tax.

 Selecting A Health Plan